-(a) Assisted units shall not differ substantially in size or amenity level from nonassisted units with the same number of bedrooms, and units shall not differ in size or amenity level on the basis of income-level restrictions.
-Assisted units shall not be segregated from nonassisted units, and units shall not be segregated from each other on the basis of income-level restrictions.
-Within these limits, sponsors may change the designation of a particular unit from assisted to nonassisted, or from one income-restriction to another over time.
-For projects involving rehabilitation or conversion, the department may permit certain units to be designated as exclusively market-rate units where necessary for fiscal integrity and where all other program requirements are satisfied. (b) The number, size, type, and amenity level of assisted units shall not be fewer than the number nor different from the size, type and amenity level described in the Regulatory Agreement for the full loan term.
+- (a) Assisted Restricted units shall not differ substantially in size or amenity level from nonassisted nonrestricted units with the same number of bedrooms, and units shall not differ in size or amenity level on the basis of income-level restrictions.
+Assisted Restricted units shall not be segregated from nonassisted nonrestricted units, and units shall not be segregated from each other on the basis of income-level restrictions.
+Within these limits, sponsors may change the designation of a particular unit from assisted assisted to nonassisted, nonassisted or from one income-restriction to another over time.
+For projects involving rehabilitation or conversion, the department may permit certain units to be designated as exclusively market-rate units where necessary for fiscal integrity and where all other program requirements are satisfied. - (b) The number, size, type, and amenity level of assisted units shall not be fewer than the number nor different from the size, type and amenity level described in the regulatory agreement for the full loan term. - (c) The number of assisted units shall equal the number of restricted units to the extent allowed by the requirements of Article XXXIV.